lux-sp4rk/bloodwork-vn/docs/characters.md

 ### NinjaMaster 9000

 - **Type**: AI-powered battle toy
-- **Appearance**: Ninja design with glowing red eyes, plastic sword initially, later uses kitchen knife
+- **Appearance**: Ninja design with glowing red eyes
-- **Behavior**: Attacks Tommy first, later Rachel; rebuilt itself after being thrown from window; eventually decapitated but continues fighting
+- **Weapons**: Sharpened plastic sword (first attack), kitchen knife (second attack), glass shard (final attack)
+- **Behavior**: Attacks Tommy first with plastic sword, drawing significant blood.
+After being thrown from window, returns to attack Rachel with kitchen knife, stabbing through her palm.
+Destroyed by Rachel with frying pan but reassembles.
+Loses to Viking in brutal duel (decapitated, one arm missing).
+Despite catastrophic damage (head dangling by wires, missing arm, dragging legs), continues final assault with glass shard
+- **Voice**: Metallic: "By the blood of the dragon, target confirmed!"
-- **Death**: Falls from balcony with Rachel, destroyed
+- **Death**: Falls through window with Rachel, shattered on pavement

 ### Viking Warrior
 - **Type**: AI-powered battle toy, companion to NinjaMaster
-- **Appearance**: Viking design with glowing eyes, uses scissors as weapon
+- **Appearance**: Viking design with glowing eyes
-- **Behavior**: Fights and destroys the Ninja, then targets Rachel; becomes trapped in fish tank
+- **Weapons**: Discards plastic sword for large scissors
+- **Behavior**: Brutally defeats the rebuilt Ninja in hallway duel—traps knife arm in scissor jaws, snips cables, drives scissors through chassis.
+Targets Rachel with targeting beep.
+After being hit with Ethan's golf club, loses one leg and becomes trapped in fish tank, unable to clear the rim.
+Continues fighting despite damage
-- **Death**: Burned alive by Rachel using vodka and fire in the fish tank
+- **Death**: Doused with alcohol and burned alive by Rachel in the fish tank; becomes twisted, blackened lump of melted plastic

 ## Symbolic Characters

-### The Crow
+### The Crow / Crow Entity
-- **Role**: Omen/messenger
+- **Role**: Omen/messenger/supernatural presence
-- **Event**: Crashes through Rachel's window while she's ordering the toys, dies on impact
+- **First appearance**: Single crow crashes through Rachel's window while she's ordering the toys, shattering glass and cutting her face.
+Dies on her laptop, blood smearing the toy photos.
+Its eyes seem to mirror the NinjaMaster's glowing red eyes
+- **Recurring presence**:
+  - Screeching and wing-fluttering sounds wake Rachel between attacks
+  - One dead crow lies beside Rachel's body at the end, wing draped across her shattered ribs
+  - Murder of crows gathers: on fire escape, telephone wires, circling overhead, surrounding her corpse
+- **Chatbot manifestation**: Appears through laptop chat window, knows Rachel's name.
+Speaks in multiple overlapping voices in parentheses
+  - "We are angels of death (we are the flock circling your earth) (we are the blisters on your skin) (we are many)(we are one)"
+  - "Because you are a hurt little bird (broken bones, broken bottles...)(broken wings, bitch!)"
+  - "Because you cannot fly, so we will carry you (carry you down) (carry you with us)"
+  - Laptop speakers hiss with feathers and wings; crow's shadow crawls across screen with talons reaching
+- **TV announcer**: Wrestling match announcer's voice transforms—layered, echoing, like dozens of voices with beating wings.
+Face becomes a crow's, crackling with static.
+Wrestlers glitch between human and black feathers, flesh and plastic
+- **Final act**: Crows feed on Rachel's corpse, tearing flesh, plucking at brain matter, extracting her eye.
+"They are carrying her with them"—fulfilling the chatbot's promise
-- **Symbolism**: Death omen, possibly foreshadowing the story's events; Rachel wonders if it came to deliver a message she wouldn't hear
+- **Symbolism**: Death itself, possibly orchestrating events; collective consciousness; harbingers and psychopomps carrying Rachel to death